-Finally, the water transport in frozen soil is limited in the case of a partially frozen soil, by considering the effective hydraulic conductivity and diffusivity to be a weighted average of the values for total soil water and a very small value (for convenience, taken as the value of (7.64) at the permanent wilting point) for frozen water.
-The soil properties, as defined above, also imply a maximum infiltration rate at the surface defined by the maximum downward diffusion from a saturated surface.
-If the throughfall exceeds the maximum infiltration rate, the excess precipitation is put into runoff.
-However, in practice the maximum infiltration rate is so large that this condition is never reached.
-Surface runoff is therefore only produced if the soil becomes saturated.
+Finally, the water transport is limited in the case of a partially frozen soil, by considering the effective hydraulic conductivity and diffusivity to be a weighted average of the values for total soil water and a very small value (for convenience, taken as the value of (8.73) at the permanent wilting point) for frozen water.

-7.6.3 Discretization and the root profile
+8.6.5 Discretization and the root profile

 A common soil discretization is chosen for the thermal and water soil balance for ease of interpretation of the results, proper accounting of the energy involved in freezing/melting soil water, and simplicity of the code.
-Equations (7.57) and (7.58) are discretized in space in a similar way to the temperature equations, i.e., soil water and root extraction defined at full layers, θ_k and $\rho{\text{water}}S{\theta,k}$, and $F{k+1/2}$ the flux of water at the interface between layer k and k+1.
+Equations (8.66) and (8.67) are discretized in space in a similar way to the temperature equations, i.e., soil water and root extraction defined at full layers, θ_k and $\rho{\text{water}}S{\theta,k}$, and $F{k+1/2}$ the flux of water at the interface between layer k and k+1.
 The resulting system of equations represents an implicit, water-conserving method.